mattjcurry/Presentations/Concourse/concourse.md

 # Lessons Learned

-- Iteration and learning is key and part of the learning curve
+- Iteration and learning is key and part of the journey
 - Start with triggers turned off
-- Don't be afraid to code, be more Dev and less Ops
+- Don't be afraid to code
 - Focus on removing error from the system
-- Smaller pipelines with a single responsibility are better
+- Smaller pipelines with a single responsibility reduce complexity
   - Faster feedback
   - easier to reason about